 Benefits and Perks

-As part of compensation, The Goddard School for Early Childhood Development gives paid vacation to 36 percent and paid sick leave to one in five employees.
-Just under one in three workers participate in a 401(k) program.
-For just over two-fifths of workers, benefits include health insurance, and one-third of workers get dental coverage, too.
-Other privileges include tuition reimbursement, life insurance, and day care.
+As part of compensation, The Goddard School for Early Childhood Development gives paid vacation to a fifth of respondents and paid sick leave to one in seven employees.
+More than two-fifths of workers report contributing to a 401(k).
+Health insurance is part of the package for just over two-fifths of workers, and for just under one in three workers, dental coverage is too.
+The list of perks also includes tuition reimbursement and day care.